-Sampling and Reporting Frequency was retained from previous permit.
+Sampling and Reporting Frequency was retained from previous permit except for Oil & Grease which has been reduced to quarterly sampling and reporting.
 Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)6.C.